113ll3/Ibmclouddocscli/plugins/bluemix_admin/index.md

 **Tip:** You can also use **ba cb** as an alias for the longer **ba create-buildpack** command name.

-### Updating a buildpack
+### Updating a Buildpack
 {: #cliupdabuildpack}

 If you have the apps catalog write permissions, you can update an existing buildpack.
 To update a buildpack, use the following command:

 ```
 cf ba update-buildpack <buildpack_name> <position> <enabled> <locked>